 Type: 1483 Bridged IP LLC

 Note that this is NOT PPPoATMWikipedia: In computer networking, the Point-to-Point Protocol over ATM (PPPoA) is a layer 2 data-link protocol typically used to connect domestic broadband modems to ISPs via phone lines.
-It is used mainly with... or PPPoEWikipedia: The Point-to-Point Protocol over Ethernet (PPPoE) is a network protocol for encapsulating PPP frames inside Ethernet frames.
-It appeared in 1999, in the context of the boom of DSL as the solution for ... and, as such, doesn’t require a username/password.
+It is used mainly with... or PPPoEWikipedia: The Point-to-Point Protocol over Ethernet (PPPoE) is a network protocol for encapsulating Point-to-Point Protocol (PPP) frames inside Ethernet frames.
+It appeared in 1999, in the context of the boom o... and, as such, doesn’t require a username/password.

 Following this, you can then assign your router your issued static IP address(es), or set its WAN interface to use DHCP, if you have a dynamic IP.